gvwilson/sensibleadventures/bookster/new.md

 to one day rule the world as the Pilots had.*

 *Eventually, an ambitious young prince with few prospects at home decided to do more than mutter.
-The next time Avaunt landed at Normous Berth, the rag-tag army he had recruited attacked.
+The next time Avaunt landed at Gandan Berth, the rag-tag army he had recruited attacked.
 Most of the Hett were slain outright.
 The rest were driven off the mountain with nothing but the clothes on their backs.
 It was barely spring, and